simonpartridge86/Chews-App-Frontend/README.md

 ---

-This README file covers details of the front-end repo for Chews app, as well as a project summary.
+This README file provides info on the front-end repo for Chews app, as well as a project summary.
 To view the corresponding back-end repo, please click [here](https://github.com/AdamPhasey/baristacrats-backend-repo).

 ---